 - The Lachman test is similar, but performed with the knee in only about twenty degrees of flexion, while the pivot-shift test adds a valgus (outside-in) force to the knee while it is moved from flexion to extension.
-The Lachman and anterior drawer asess purely for translation, whereas the pivot shift test assesses for rotational instability.
+The Lachman and anterior drawer assess purely for translation, whereas the pivot shift test assesses for rotational instability.
 Any abnormal motion in these maneuvers suggests a tear.

 Nonsurgical options may be used if the knee cartilage is undamaged, the knee proves to be stable during typical daily activities, and if the patient has no desire to ever again participate in high-risk activities (sports involving cutting, pivoting, or jumping).
 Nonsurgical treatment is typically only considered in cases of low grade partial injuries.
-If the nonsurgical option is recommended, the physician will recommend physical therapy, wearing a knee brace, and avoiding any provocative maneuvers.
+If the nonsurgical option is recommended, the physician will recommend physical therapy, wearing a Torn ACL Brace, and avoiding any provocative maneuvers.
 The goal of physical therapy is to strengthen the muscles around the knee to compensate for the absence of an ACL.
-Initially the goal of physical therapy is to restore range of motion; after a period of time, the physician will prescribe a strengthening program that focuses on the hamstrings first and and later the quadriceps, hip, and core musculature.
+Initially the goal of physical therapy is to restore range of motion; after a period of time, the physician will prescribe a strengthening program that focuses on the hamstrings first and later the quadriceps, hip, and core musculature.
 Most ACL-deficient athletes conclude that their knee continues to feel unstable, again confirming the important role of the ACL in normal knee stability.

 Each method has its own advantages and disadvantages; patellar tendon autografts are the most common and often considered the gold standard for young highly competitive athletes.
-However, the site of the harvest is often painful for weeks after surgery and some patients can development tendinitis or generalized knee pain that can be difficult to recover from.
+However, the site of the harvest is often painful for weeks after surgery and some patients can develop tendinitis or generalized knee pain that can be difficult to recover from.
 Such complications are generally avoided when using hamstring autografts, although some clinicians feel hamstring reconstructions become loose over time.
 It should be noted that many clinicians used both with an extremely high success rate and their use is often surgeon preference or bias.
 ACL surgery reconstruction using allograft tissue does carry a slightly higher infection risk but patients often recover the fastest of all the graft choices.

-— Elle Morgan, SPT (@ElleMorganSPT) July 14, 2017
+— Elle Morgan, PT, DPT (@ElleMorganSPT) July 14, 2017

 The ACL surgery is performed arthroscopically, with tunnels drilled into the femur and tibia at the original of the ACL footprints.
 The graft is then placed into position and held in place.
 There are a variety of fixation devices available, particularly for hamstring tendon fixation.
 These include screws, buttons and post fixation devices.
 The graft typically attaches to the bone within six to eight weeks.
 The original collagen tissue in the graft acts as a scaffold and new collagen tissue is laid down in the graft with time.